jennjenn/static/_includes/minimalism.md

 - Cooking in a Small Kitchen - Author Schwartz

 ## Not free books:
-These are worth a good bit:
-(All Tufte textbooks):
+These are worth a good bit (All Tufte textbooks):

 - Beautiful Evidence
 - Visual Explanations
 - Envisioning Information